irufano/irufano.github.io/posts/traditional-rag-vs-agentic-rag/traditional-rag-vs-agentic-rag.md

 image: "https://raw.githubusercontent.com/irufano/irufano.github.io/refs/heads/dev/posts/traditional-rag-vs-agentic-rag/rag.svg"
 ---

-## Executive Summary

-Retrieval-Augmented Generation (RAG) has become a cornerstone technology for building intelligent systems that can access and utilize external knowledge.
-While Traditional RAG follows a linear, straightforward approach, Agentic RAG introduces sophisticated orchestration and dynamic tool selection capabilities.
-This article explores both architectures, their key differences, and use cases where each excels.

 ## What is RAG?

 Retrieval-Augmented Generation combines the power of large language models with external knowledge retrieval systems.
 Instead of relying solely on pre-trained knowledge, RAG systems can access up-to-date information from various sources, making them more accurate and current for knowledge-intensive tasks.